 - Students have had former and current teacher recommendation forms completed, attesting to the character and integrity of the applicant.

-Failure to turn in the recommendation forms by the deadline may disqualify the student for membership.
+Failure to turn in the recommendation forms by the deadline will disqualify the student for membership.

-Once the recommendation forms are reviewed, students will receive an invitation in writing regarding their candidacy to NHS.
-The invitation will be accompanied by a "Letter of Agreement".
+Once the recommendation forms are reviewed, students eligible for membership will receive in writing an invitation to the Math Honor Society accompanied by a "Letter of Agreement".
 Students must submit a printed and signed “Letter of Agreement” to the adviser by the deadline on the form, including the payment of dues.
 The Math Honor Society dues consist of a one-time, non-refundable $25 fee, in addition to a $15 fee, every year thereafter.
 The chapter membership dues cover the national membership dues, official credentials, pins for the induction ceremony, and official cords for graduation.

-Failure to turn in the “Letter of Agreement” by the deadline may disqualify the student for membership.
+Failure to turn in the “Letter of Agreement” and payment in full by the deadline will disqualify the student for membership.

-Letters of probationary status or expulsion will be sent to students who fail to maintain any of the standards and requirements of NHS membership.
-Seniors who fail to meet the conditions of probation or who are expelled from NHS will not be permitted to wear the NHS stole at the Columbus graduation ceremony.
+Letters of probationary status or expulsion will be sent to students who fail to maintain the standards of Math Honor Society membership.